 While even one isolated episode of heavy drinking can lead to a person feeling less inhibited and saying regretful things, repeated use can lead to dependence.
 When a person is dependent on alcohol, the individual experiences withdrawal and may feel unable to function normally without it.
 Eventually, the person may become addicted to alcohol.

-Since it is diagnosable, addiction is classified as a brain disease and is a chronic condition.
-There is no perfect cure for addiction, and a person who gets sober can relapse and fall back into the destructive cycle of drinking.
+Alcohol addiction is classified as a brain disease and a chronic condition.
+There is no one-size-fits-all cure for addiction, and a person who gets sober can relapse and fall back into the destructive cycle of drinking.
 Some people go through multiple cycles of relapse and treatment.
 However, overcoming addiction with treatment, ongoing support, and commitment to a new lifestyle is possible.

 Treatment for Alcohol Addiction

-The first step toward sobriety is admitting and realizing there is a problem.
+The first step toward sobriety is admitting and realizing there is a problem and that is alcohol abuse.
 Willingness to seek treatment is also essential.
 In many cases, people are unwilling to go to rehab.
-Some people set up interventions for loved ones to encourage them to get treatment.
-The interventions may include consequences.
-For example, a family member who pays for another member’s bills may threaten to cut off financial support if the individual does not go to rehab.
+Perhaps of the stigma or the unwillingness to change.

 Treatment starts with alcohol detox.
 During this time, the body adjusts to life without alcohol.
 There are some unpleasant withdrawal symptoms and stronger cravings.
 Fortunately, in professional treatment facilities, doctors can provide medications to help alleviate discomfort from some unpleasant symptoms during detox.
 Supervised detox is necessary since withdrawal effects can be dangerous.